- Overview

 Wrap-Up

-In this guide we have seen how Microcks can also be used to send mock messages on a Google PubSub service connected to the Microcks instance.
-This helps speeding-up the development of application consuming these messages.
-We finally ended up demonstrating how Microcks can be used to detect any drifting issues between expected message format and the one effectively used by real-life producers.
+In this guide, we have seen how Microcks can also be used to send mock messages on a Google PubSub service connected to the Microcks instance.
+This helps speed up the development of applications consuming these messages.
+We finally demonstrated how Microcks can be used to detect any drifting issues between the expected message format and the one effectively used by real-life producers.

 Still Didn’t Find Your Answer?